7 Tricks to Traveling (More) Comfortably

 You have planned a vacation to a destination which is on your bucket list for a long time now!
 The spectacular places that you have only dreamt about and seen gorgeous pictures on Instagram and FaceBook are beckoning you.
 And you can’t wait to see the look of wonder and awe.
 Of course, that tad bit of jealousy, in your friends’ faces as you flaunt your holiday photos as well.

-- Keep your carry-on size to a minimum by packing only the essentials for your flight.
+Packing only the essentials when you pack for your flight.
 There’s no need to fill an already cramped space with a bulky bag!
 This will save foot space and will prevent you from breaking your back trying to lug around a heavy bag.